Highlights

 Where to Watch Peacock's Monologues

-Want to watch 'Peacock's Monologues' in the comfort of your own home?
-Tracking down a streaming service to buy, rent, download, or watch the Matthew Wolkow-directed movie via subscription can be confusing, so we here at Moviefone want to do the heavy lifting.
+Craving a viewing of 'Peacock's Monologues' on your favorite screen?
+Tracking down a streaming service to buy, rent, download, or watch the Matthew Wolkow-directed movie via subscription can be a challenge, so we here at Moviefone want to help you out.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Peacock's Monologues' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'Peacock's Monologues' right now, here are some finer points about the documentary flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Peacock's Monologues' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'Peacock's Monologues' right now, here are some particulars about the documentary flick.

-Curious to know what the movie's about?
+Ready to dive into the plot?
 Here's the plot: "This short film tells the story of a meeting between two neighbours, in Ahuntsic and Villeray, around memories of Portugal; it is a story of two very different cities, Montreal and Lisbon; of an old man who has come to terms with death; of two strangers separated by an ocean but connected by the flight of a homing pigeon.
 Birds are the guides for this poetic meandering, exploring memories of the past and portents of the future.
 A dissonant score accompanies a split screen, completing the impression that we are confronted with a sensory puzzle, at once natural and urban, in which meditation takes its cues from fragments of reality.
 Matthew Wolkow’s film is a gentle ornithological, human and floral tale, suffused with both hope and the grim anxieties of our time.
 (Apolline Caron-Ottavi)" .